jasverma-hub/ecohavenv/README.md

 👉 **Hero**: Eye-catching hero section with a spotlight effect and dynamic background transitions, creating a strong first impression.

+👉 **Floating Navbar**: A responsive and interactive floating navigation bar that appears dynamically based on user scroll behavior, enhancing accessibility and user engagement.

 👉 **Canvas Reveal Effect**: A cutting-edge interactive experience where dots expand on hover, inspired by Clerk's website, providing a sleek and modern touch.

 👉 **Apple-Style Cards Carousel & 3D Elements**: A minimalistic and elegant carousel implementation inspired by Apple’s website, offering an intuitive and engaging way to explore services.
 Interactive 3D design elements, such as a GitHub-style globe and card hover effects, add depth and engagement.